Fengela/Synchronator/README.md

 was created using the new V2 API to synchronize Python scripts between iOS devices and to backup to Dropbox.

+**!!
+IMPORTANT !! - Synchronator is dependent on a number of 3rd party modules for proper operation.
+These are certifi, chardet, dropbox, idna, urllib3, and requests.
+I strongly recommend that they be installed in the above order since really it is requests that depends on the others and cannot work without them.**

 Synchronator is dependent on another module, called DropboxSetup, which saves and loads Dropbox access tokens for use by other Python modules.